There are many potential reasons that FMT (Fecal Microbiota Transplant) isn't as effective as hoped. This article investigates these reasons.

 Here are some documents summarising biofilm as it relates to human health:

 Patient Tip: Remember, do your own research and always work with an appropriately qualified healthcare practitioner rather than embarking on a biofilm protocol on your own.
 There are some potential pitfalls – some biofilm enzyme products (biofilm disruptors) contain EDTA which can bind to and excrete essential minerals such as zinc (essential for immune function along with 200+ enzymatic reactions).
 Also, overuse of NAC may affect mucosal health negatively as it is a mucolytic.
-Although PEG products are used for constipation, safety is always a concern.

 Reason 7: Donor stool is of poor quality